 Franklin suffered late in his life, but he lived into his 80s, perhaps helped by a sensible lifestyle.
 Throughout his adult life, he advocated moderation in food and drink, fresh air, and exercise.
 While others blamed colds and fevers on cold or moist air, Franklin pointed toward contagion spreading from infected people, and enumerated the dangers of poorly ventilated rooms.
 He even invented a fireplace that effectively sent heat into the house and sent smoke outside.
 Though he could have made a sizeable profit from his invention, he refused.

 In between his other achievements, the polymath Franklin found time to examine fossils from Kentucky's Big Bone Lick.
 Stumped by what he found, collector George Croghan sent specimens to Franklin, who examined them in 1767.
 Franklin recognized some similarities to elephants, but also some important differences.
-In fact, he was looking at mastodon remains.
+He noted the "remarkable" fact that modern-day elephants only lived in hot countries whereas the Big Bone Lick finds had been made in a place that was no stranger to winter.
+In fact, Franklin was looking at mastodon remains.
 He speculated that "perhaps the climates were differently placed from what they are at present."
 Widespread acceptance of the notion of extinction was decades away, and Charles Darwin's proposal of natural selection lay nearly a century in the future.
 Like Thomas Jefferson, Franklin preferred migration to extinction in explaining why the animals no longer lived in the same place.

 Accompanied by grandsons, angora cats, and roughly two tons of luggage, Franklin traveled across the Atlantic a final time in 1785.
 On that trip, he continued his observations of the Gulf Stream, which he had diagrammed years earlier.
 He spent his last years in America, helping frame the U.S. Constitution.